 - Mix 2 teaspoons of mild dish soap with lukewarm water.

 - Dampen a clean towel with the dish soap solution.
 Blot the stain until you cannot lift any more of the grass stain.
 The stain may be gone; if the stain is still there, proceed to the next step.

 - Tough stains.
 Because the stain has not lifted with water or dish soap, it is time to move onto a different solution.
 You can use either rubbing alcohol, white vinegar, or banana oil.
 Do NOT apply ammonia or degreaser to grass stains.
 As with any stain treatment, always test your stain treatment on a sample of carpet or inconspicuous area to prevent staining or fading.

 Why are Grass Stains so Difficult?

 Grass contains chlorophyll, the lovely pigment that makes grass green.
 Chlorophyll is also a very effective dye, especially for natural fabrics like cotton, wool, linen, and silk.
 Chlorophyll soaks into the fabric fibers rather than sitting on top.
 The longer the stain sits, the harder it will be to treat, so deal with grass stains immediately and while they are still wet for best results.

 Don’t avoid summer fun for fear of grass stains!
-Need more stain fighting help?
-See the our Spot Removal Guide for dozens of stain fighting tips.
+Need more stain-fighting help?
+See our Spot Removal Guide for dozens of stain-fighting tips.